drk1wi/blog.github.io/_posts/2019-05-23-domain-hijack-through-http-301-cache-poisoning.md

 Once HTTP 301 Cache is poisoned it will permanently point chosen non-TLS URLS to an attacker-controlled endpoint, taking priority over DNS resolved queries for the related resource.
 This means that through a standard MITM attack, an attacker can set up an arbitrary cache entries for non-TLS URLS by intercepting a single clear-text HTTP request.

 These entries will always force the browser to connect to an attacker-controlled endpoint, regardless of current network (secure or in-secure) location.
 On the attacker controlled endpoint a reverse proxy can be set up, that will accept all incoming requests and forward them transparently to the real site.
-The only indication that something didn't go as it should, would be an incorrect domain name in the URL address bar.

-Unfortunately, most of the modern browsers default to 'http', when a new domain name is being typed in by the user, which can be further abused in this attack scenario.
+Unfortunately, most of the modern browsers default to 'http', when a new domain name is being typed in by the user, which can be further abused.

 ### Mitigations:
 - Check out my previous blog [post](https://blog.duszynski.eu/hijacking-browser-tls-traffic-through-client-domain-hooking/) with suggested mitigation.